Former Fayetteville Superintendent outbids school district for rights to lawsuits

 FAYETTEVILLE, Ark.
-(KNWA) — Former Fayetteville Superintendent Dr. Matthew Wendt won a bidding war with the school district over the rights to two lawsuits he filed last year.
+(KFTA) — Former Fayetteville Superintendent Dr. Matthew Wendt won a bidding war with the school district over the rights to two lawsuits he filed last year.

 He outbid the Fayetteville School District whose final offer was $101,0000.